 The Hardest Decisions

-Ilog and I woke up early, again, the next day to kick off our whole-day countryside tour and see the beauty of Bohol.
-It was hot and sunny when we left the hotel, but the whole trip went like me when I’m on my monthly period: moody and unpredictable.
+Ilog and I woke up early again the next day to kick off our whole-day countryside tour and see the beauty of Bohol.
+It was hot and sunny when we left the hotel, but the whole trip went like me when I was on my monthly period: moody and unpredictable.

 Baclayon Church – I’m sure Ilog doesn’t quite grasp yet what a church is.
 Now that he’s studying in a Catholic school, I’m confident he will be overwhelmed with conversations about religion and church.